Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required for businesses with employees, this insurance covers medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical costs and disability benefits if an employee is injured on the job.

 Training Certifications

-- Hazardous Materials Handling Certification: Required for handling and disposing of hazardous cleaning materials safely and in accordance with local regulations.
+- Hazardous Materials Handling Certification: Training in the safe handling and disposal of hazardous materials and chemicals used in deep cleaning.

 Local Business Permits